 This simplest way to keep your workers’ compensation claim on track is to keep good records.
 Keep all of these documents organized in case you encounter a problem with your claim.
 Your records should include all of the following:

-After you fill out your claim form and give it to your employer, typically your employer will fill out the “employer” part of form and file it with a workers’ compensation claims administrator and state workers’ compensation board office.
+After you fill out your claim form and give it to your employer, your employer will fill out the “employer” part of the form and file it with a workers’ compensation claims administrator and state workers’ comp board office.
 Claims administrators usually work for your employer’s workers’ compensation insurance company or, when it's a larger employer, they work directly for the employer.

 After the employer files the form, the claims administrator should contact you within a reasonable time to tell you whether or not your claim has been accepted and the amount of workers’ compensation benefits you will receive.